cf-tme/zt_workshop/page2.md

 # Create a Default Location for your account

-Finally, go into Gateway >> Locations, and create a default location.
+Next, go into Gateway >> Locations, and create a default location.
 You won't need to add a source IP, so just delete that part.
 You'll need this to enable DNS policies on your Zero Trust Account.

 ![default-location-policy](https://storage.franktaylor.io/a40d5545ab9b313238282d8dc55c33ec34a87f1b/Image%206-14-22%20at%207.57%20AM.jpg)

+# Configure Device Enrollment Policy for device client (WARP)

+Finally, go to Settings >> Devices >> Manage Enrollment Permissions.
+Youll need to do this to sign into your organization with the device client in later steps.

+Create a new rule enabling emails ending in (your email address).